Passenger and motorcycle transport

 Step 1: Paperwork

-After your reservation has been confirmed we will send you a ‘Bill Of Landing’ document to print.
+After your reservation has been confirmed we will send you a ‘Bill Of Lading’ document to print.
 You will be required to show this during the following steps.
 We will need you to send us a scan of the following documents:

 - Vehicle title papers